 There are 12 rooms in the chateau.
 Each room is uniquely decorated with a mix of contemporary furniture and antiques.
 Our accommodations were all about sparkling glamour, from mirrors to lighting, to the soaker tub (sans shower).
 Upon arrival, there were sweets on the table along with a lovely welcome message.
 What took my breath away immediately thought is the vineyard window view.
 Waking up in the morning your eyes will catch the sun rising above the green bushes, casting golden flairs across the room.
 A wonderful way to begin a new day of adventures.

 One of my favourite perks of this property is the Norwegian barrel baths.
 Set on the side of the chateau the tubs offer a breathtaking panoramic view of Reims Mountain and the nearby village.
-Included into the hotel cost the bath experience also comes with “table-side” service (at cost) – as soon as we settled into the warm water a hotel associate offered us some cold champagne to enjoy in the tub.
-The outdoor area is also outfitted with sunbathing beds while the indoor space has a sauna and two treatment rooms as well as a very cool looking manual mini-gym.
+Included in the hotel cost the bath experience also comes with “table-side” service (at cost) – as soon as we settled into the warm water a hotel associate offered us some cold champagne to enjoy in the tub.
+The outdoor area is also outfitted with sunbathing beds while the indoor space has a sauna and two treatment rooms as well as a very cool-looking manual mini-gym.

 Château de Sacy, rates starting at $350

 In the gear bag: Fujifilm X-T100 with an XF50mmF2 R WR lens.
 To see the trip on Instagram lookup #xoParis19.